incountry/sdk-nodejs/README.md

 #### Encryption key/secret

-`secretKeyAccessor` is used to pass a key or secret used for encryption.
+`GetSecretCallback` is used to pass a key or secret used for encryption.

 Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must make sure you provide a secret/password which follows modern security best practices and standards.

-`SecretKeyAccessor` class constructor allows you to pass a function that should return either a string representing your secret or a dict (we call it `SecretsData` object):
+`GetSecretCallback` is a function that should return either a string representing your secret or a dict (we call it `SecretsData` object):

 ```javascript
 {